Fleet logo

 Microsoft NDES

-To connect end users to Wi-Fi or VPN with Microsoft NDES certificates, we'll do the following steps:
+The following steps show how to connect end users to Wi-Fi or VPN with Microsoft NDES certificates.

 Step 1: Connect Fleet to NDES